adigio/adigio/README.md

 ## 🏆 Featured Project

-I’m especially proud of **Cuoco**, my final project for the Web Development Tecnicature at UNLaM, with a great team!.
+I’m especially proud of Cuoco, my final project for the Web Development Technicature at UNLaM, built together with an amazing team.
-Cuoco showcases best practices Domain-Driven Design, SOLID principles, thorough testing, and Clean Architecture.
+Cuoco showcases best practices such as Domain-Driven Design, SOLID principles, comprehensive testing, and Clean Architecture.

-More featured projects soon!
+More featured projects coming soon!

 ## 🎸🚲 Outside the code